Using Assistive Technology

 According to disability advocates, technology, all too often, is created without regard to people with disabilities, and unnecessary barriers make new technology inaccessible to hundreds of millions.

 The classic example of an assistive technology that has improved everyone’s life is the “curb cuts” in the sidewalk at street crossings.
-While these curb cuts surely enable pedestrians with mobility impairments to cross the street, they have also aided parents with carriages and strollers, shoppers with carts, and travellers and workers with pull-type bags, not to mention skateboarders and inline skaters.
+While these curb cuts surely enable pedestrians with mobility impairments to cross the street, they have also aided parents with carriages and strollers, shoppers with carts, and travelers and workers with pull-type bags, not to mention skateboarders and inline skaters.

 Ellen uses Assistive Technology to go about her day-to-day life – both at home and in college.
 Ellen has Cerebral Palsy and has difficulty controlling her body – she can access her Assistive Technology using two head switches.

 Through these head switches, Ellen can drive her powered chair, communicate with people, access the computer and internet and control her TV and household…